2025 Portugal wildfires

+The 2025 Portugal wildfires were a series of more than 33 significant wildfires that required a sustained or large response, burning more than 1075 square miles and involving more than 13,385 responders.
+The fires were caused by dry conditions, excessive heat, dry lightning, strong wind gusts, and arson and resulted in the deaths of at least 4 people.
+Researchers have found that recent wildfires in Portugal "have long-term ecological consequences, threatening biodiversity, increasing soil erosion and hindering ecosystem recovery" and have also increased hospitalizations, mortality rates, and have presented a danger to public health.

 Preparations

 Every year, the Portuguese government issues a period for cleaning agricultural and forested areas as part of a wider fire prevention effort.
 In 2025, this period was extended from 31 May to 15 June.

 Prime Minister Luís Montenegro stated on 31 July that Portugal had sufficient resources to handle the situation.

 In early August, many monuments and forested areas in the Sintra and Lisbon areas were closed, including but not limited to: Monsanto Forest Park, Castle of the Moors, Pena Palace, and the Convent of the Capuchos (Sintra).
 As the fire situation continued, extensions to closures were made through at least 17 August.

 By 12 August 2025, Público revealed that 40% of Portugal's forested areas had been cleared according to the National Action Plan (PNA).

 List of Fires

 Below is a list of significant fires that required either a sustained response or large response due to location: